-This example shows how to view and edit the execution order of function-calls in an export-function model using the Schedule Editor.
+This example shows how to view and edit the order of function-calls in an export-function model using the Schedule Editor.
 As in all export-function models, the desired functionality is modeled as function-call subsystems.
 These function-call subsystems define the partitions that are scheduled by the Schedule Editor.

 With the Schedule Editor, you can easily view and edit the schedule of the function-calls.
-The behavior of the system depends on the execution order of these partitions.
-In this example, we change the execution order and observe its effects on the behavior of the system by simulating the model.
+The behavior of the system depends on the order of these partitions.
+In this example, we change the order and observe its effects on the behavior of the system by simulating the model.
 To see the impact of editing the schedule on the simulation, we compare the model simulations before and after scheduling.